Chicago Tribune: 21st century

-The Tribune broke the story on May 29, 2009, that several students had been admitted to the University of Illinois based upon connections or recommendations by the school's Board of Trustees, Chicago politicians, and members of the Rod Blagojevich administration.
-Initially denying the existence of a so-called "Category I" admissions program, university President B. Joseph "Joe" White and Chancellor Richard Herman later admitted that there were instances of preferential treatment.
-Although they claimed the list was short and their role was minor, the Tribune, in particular, revealed emails through a FOIA finding that White had received a recommendation for a relative of convicted fundraiser Tony Rezko to be admitted.
-The Tribune also later posted emails from Herman pushing for underqualified students to be accepted.
+On May 29, 2009, the Tribune broke a story that several students had been admitted to the University of Illinois based on connections or recommendations by the school's Board of Trustees, Chicago politicians, and members of the Rod Blagojevich administration.
+Initially denying the existence of a so-called "Category I" admissions program, university President B. Joseph "Joe" White and Chancellor Richard Herman later admitted there were instances of preferential treatment.
+Although they claimed the list was short and their role was minor, the Tribune revealed emails through an FOIA finding that White had received a recommendation for a relative of convicted fundraiser Tony Rezko to be admitted.
+The Tribune also later posted emails from Herman pushing for under-qualified students to be accepted.
 The Tribune has since filed suit against the university administration under the Freedom of Information Act to acquire the names of students benefited by administrative clout and impropriety.